reflectoring/reflectoring.github.io/_posts/2020-05-22-validate-spring-boot-configuration-parameters-at-startup.md

   auto: 0065-java
 ---

-One of the important steps to keep software applications customizable is the effective configuration management.
-Modern frameworks have many provisions out of the box to externalize configuration parameters.
+One of the important steps to keep software applications customizable is effective configuration management.
+Modern frameworks provide out-of-the-box features to externalize configuration parameters.

-However, validation of these parameters can still be a problem for some developers.
+For some configuration parameters it makes sense to fail application startup if they're invalid.

 Spring Boot offers us a neat way of validating configuration parameters.
-Binding input values and supporting [Bean Validation](https://beanvalidation.org/), we can do it practically.
+We're going to bind input values to `@ConfigurationProperties` and use [Bean Validation](https://beanvalidation.org/) to validate them.

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/spring-boot/configuration" %}

 ## Why Do We Need to Validate Configuration Parameters?
-Developers are super passionate guys when it comes to building up new things, architecting clever solutions and those are the moments that they really shine.

-But, all these attractive moments sometimes make us forget (or neglect? ... nevermind) to validate inputs.
-Especially, if these are the ones only we define like configuration parameters.
-I know, I'm one of them :)

-However, **not doing the proper validation of our configuration can be critical sometimes**.
+Not doing proper validation of our configuration parameters can be critical sometimes.

 Let's think about a scenario:

-You wake up early than usual because of a frustrated call.
-Your client complains about they haven't been receiving the utmost important reports for a week from the fancy analysis application you had developed.
-You jump out from your bed and debug the issue blazing fast but it still takes for a couple of hours to find out.
+We wake up early to a frustrated call.
+Our client complains about not having received their very important report emails from the fancy analysis application we developed.
+We jump out of bed to debug the issue.

-Oh, God! you realized the typo in the e-mail address you defined in the configuration:
+Finally, we realize the cause.
+A typo in the e-mail address we defined in the configuration:

 ```
 app.properties.report-email-address = manager.analysisapp.com